Golden rules after hip replacement - why they are mostly unnecessary today

 Problem:

-Deep sitting increases the flexion angle of the hip.
-Previously, the critical threshold was considered to be 90 degrees.
+When sitting deep, the hip flexion angle increases.
+Previously the critical limit was at 90 degrees.

 What has changed?

-• Muscle-sparing approaches and stable capsular suture during surgery.
+• Muscle‑sparing approaches and stable capsule suture during the operation.

-"I was able to sit on my normal couch after just five days – no problem!"
-(Patient, 72 years old)
+"I could already sit on my normal couch after five days – no problem!"
+(Patient, 72 years)

 Recommendation: